-The method described in this document is applicable in the event of an emergency situation, but not if $^{99}$ mTc is present at quantities that could cause interference.
+The method described in this document is applicable to an emergency situation.

-The analysis of Tc adsorbed to suspended matter is not covered by this method.
+The analysis of Pb adsorbed to suspended matter is not covered by this method.

 It is the user's responsibility to ensure the validity of this test method for the water samples tested.